Delta Phi Alpha financially supports activities or projects of local chapters promoting German language, culture, and civilization.

 Drew University: The Iota Phi chapter will present a series entitled “Berlin in Film” during the fall of 2005.
 The following films will be included: Good-bye Lenin, Rosenstraße, Himmel über Berlin, Die Legende von Paul und Paula, and Eine allseitig reduzierte Persönlichkeit: REDUPERS.
 Chapter co-advisers are Prof. Elfriede Smith and Prof. Edye Lawler.

-To apply, please send the following items to the office of the National Secretary Treasurer via email at email@example.com
+To apply, please send the following items in one .doc or .pdf document to the office of the National Secretary Treasurer via email at firstname.lastname@example.org

 1. Name of chapter, institution, and faculty advisor.